realmallaury/teltech/README.md

 Serivce accepts values of max math.MaxFloat64 size, and for larger values it returns "value out of range" and for larger result "+Inf" and "-Inf", for this reason anwser field is formated as string.
 To solve this limitation, service could be improved by supporting arbitraty precision arithmetic.

-Tests cover majority of basic cases, but detailed for cache and integration tests with random generated test tabels are needed.
+Tests cover majority of basic cases, but detailed for test cases for ine memory cache implementation and end-to-end tests with random generated test tabels are needed.